petercossey/street-press/README.md

-# The Scoop
+# Street Press

-An HTML/CSS exercise for internal training purposes.
+An web styleguide using a functional approach to CSS used for internal training purposes.

 ## Setup